-With over 30 men and women dedicated to service within their communities that they live and serve, the Enforcement Division is responsible for maintaining peace and order within the entire county.
-This includes over 500 square miles of roadway and 15 townships.
+With more than 30 men and women dedicated to service within their communities they live and serve, the Enforcement Division is responsible for maintaining peace and order within the entire county.
+This includes more than 500 square miles of roadway and 15 townships.
 Officers assigned to the Patrol and Investigative sections are available to respond to calls for service to the citizens of Cass County 24 hours a day, 365 days a year.

 The Road Patrol Section enforces and investigates state and local laws in Cass County such as: